Professor Manuel EisnerProfessor of Comparative & Developmental Criminology

 Professor of Comparative & Developmental Criminology

-Manuel Eisner is Professor of Comparative and Developmental Criminology, Deputy Director of the Institute, and Director of the Social Science Research Methods Programme at the University of Cambridge.
+Manuel Eisner is Professor of Comparative and Developmental Criminology and Director of the Social Science Research Methods Programme at the University of Cambridge.
 He is also Director of the Violence Research Centre.
 Previously he was Associate Professor of Sociology at the Federal Institute of Technology in Zurich.
 He has published 15 authored or edited books and over 100 journal articles and book chapters in English, German, and French.
 Professor Eisner is a member of several editorial and advisory boards of academic journals and book series.
 He was awarded the Fellowship of the Society of Experimental Criminology in 2006 and is this year’s recipient of the Sellin-Glueck award by the American Society of Criminology.

 The academic work of Professor Eisner revolves around two main areas, namely research on macro-level historical patterns of violence and research on individual development and the causes and prevention of aggressive behaviour.